franneck94/GW2_RotaHelper/README.md

 Encountered an issue or have suggestions for improvement?
 Reach out via Discord or submit a detailed GitHub issue to help us enhance your experience.

+### Benchmark File Download/Extraction Fails

+1. Download the ZIP file from: https://github.com/franneck94/GW2_RotaHelper/releases/tag/0.19.0
+2. Extract it in GW2/addons/
+3. Open the settings.json located in GW2/addons/GW2RotaHelper with a text editor
+4. Modify the entry "VersionOfLastBenchFilesUpdate" to the latest version number

 ## Licenses

 Icon Image from https://www.flaticon.com/free-icon/bench_119312